Fidelity (song)

 "Fidelity" is a song by American singer-songwriter Regina Spektor, released as the second single from her fourth album Begin to Hope.
 The song marked Spektor's first and only Billboard 100 entry and is her most successful track to date.
 Despite a release date of September 25 (its popular music video was released even earlier), the song did not hit the charts until December.
 The song was released in the UK as a two-part single on March 12, 2007.
-The song makes it Spektor's highest-charting single across the world.
+The song makes it Spektor's highest-charting single around the world.

 Spektor wrote the song while watching the movie High Fidelity, which is based on a book by Nick Hornby.

-The single was certified platinum by the RIAA for sales of 1,000,000 copies and single released from her album Begin to Hope which was her most successful single in United States.
-As of 2009 the single has sold 716,000 copies in United States.
+The single was certified platinum by the RIAA for sales of 1,000,000 copies and single released from her album Begin to Hope which was her most successful single in the United States.
+As of 2009, the single has sold 716,000 copies in the US.